 Don’t use a pair of scissors to cut out a mat.
 If your cat flinches or you snip in the wrong place, you could cut their skin instead of the matted fur.
 Instead, use a dematting tool.
 These tools have sharp blades with rounded tips.
 They scoop underneath the mat and gently cut it out without harming the skin underneath.

-Ideal for: Short coats, sensitive cats
+Ideal for: Short coats, cats with sensitive skin

 Ideal for: Cats who need to look gorgeous